WeatherArchive-Bench: Benchmarking Retrieval-Augmented Reasoning for Historical Weather Archives

 \subsubsection{WeatherArchive-Retrieval}

 In scientific domains such as climate analysis, scientists often rely on precedents embedded in long historical archives \citep{Herrera2003-jx, Slonosky2020-as, Sieber2022-tj}.
-A well-designed retrieval task (Figure~\ref{fig-retrieve-stage}) is essential, as it evaluates a model’s ability to identify contextually relevant and temporally appropriate information while providing a reliable foundation for subsequent answer generation.
+A well-designed retrieval task (Figure ~\ref{fig-retrieve-stage}) is essential, as it evaluates a model’s ability to identify contextually relevant and temporally appropriate information while providing a reliable foundation for subsequent answer generation.

-To construct the benchmark, we first ranked 1,035k passages by the frequency of keywords related to disruptive weather events, as detailed in Appendix~\ref{related-keywords}.
-From this ranking, we selected the top 525 passages, which were then manually reviewed by domain experts to identify those providing complete evidential support for end-to-end question answering.
-After curation, 335 high-quality validated passages were retained.
-To better characterize their topical coverage, we analyzed the word frequencies of these passages and present the results as a word cloud in Appendix~\ref{wordcloud}.
-For each passage, we generated domain-specific queries using GPT-4o, with prompts provided in Appendix~\ref{query_generation}.
+To construct the benchmark, we first ranked 1,035,862 archival news segments by the frequency of keywords related to disruptive weather events.
+From this ranking, we selected the top 525 segments, which were then manually reviewed by domain experts to identify those providing complete evidential support for end-to-end question answering.
+After curation, 335 high-quality validated segments were retained.
+For each passage, we generated domain-specific queries using \textsc{GPT-4o}.
 These queries were designed to emulate real-world research intents, resulting in a realistic retrieval benchmark composed of query–answer pairs.

-The difficulty of this task stems from the nature of passages extracted from historical archives.
-Unlike contemporary datasets, news archives use domain-specific terminology that has shifted over time (e.g., outdated expressions for storms or floods; presented in Appendix~\ref{word shift}), which makes relevance judgments nontrivial.
-Moreover, articles frequently embed descriptions of weather impacts within broader narratives or unrelated sections such as advertisements, which introduces additional noise into the retrieval process.
+The difficulty of this task stems from the nature of the segments extracted from historical archives.
+Unlike contemporary datasets, news archives use domain-specific terminology that has shifted over time (e.g., outdated expressions for storms or floods), which makes relevance judgments nontrivial.
+Moreover, archival news articles frequently embed descriptions of weather impacts within broader narratives or unrelated sections such as advertisements, which introduces additional noise into the retrieval process.
 By grounding evaluation in such historically situated and noisy data, \textit{WeatherArchive-Retrieval} establishes a challenging yet realistic testbed for assessing the robustness of retrieval models and systems.